AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 > "—When forced to choose, I will not trade even a night’s sleep for the chance of extra profits"
 > \- Warren Buffett to Berkshire Hathaway shareholders in 2008

 > Spreadsheets are good at telling you when the numbers do or don’t add up.
-They’re not good at modeling how you’ll feel when you tuck your kids in at night wondering if the investment decisions you’ve made were a mistake that will hurt their future.
+They’re not good at modelling how you’ll feel when you tuck your kids in at night wondering if the investment decisions you’ve made were a mistake that will hurt their future.

-> An important cousin of room for error is what I call optimism bias in risk-taking, or "Russian roulette should statistically work" syndrome: An attachment to favorable odds when the downside is unacceptable in any circumstances.
+> An important cousin of room for error is what I call optimism bias in risk-taking, or "Russian roulette should statistically work" syndrome: An attachment to favourable odds when the downside is unacceptable in any circumstances.

 > Compounding works best when you can give a plan years or decades to grow.
 This is true for not only savings but careers and relationships.
 Endurance is key.

 > Pessimism holds a special place in our hearts.
 Pessimism isn’t just more common than optimism.
 It also sounds smarter.

 ## Summary + Notes
 ---